-All the detailed house rules can be found in our Terms & Conditions but here are some of the more common ones: Smoking is allowed in designated areas, no parties, no illegal activities, abide by quiet hours, no excessive drinking or marijuana use, daytime visitors require permission from the hosts.
+All the detailed house rules can be found in our Terms & Conditions but here are some of the more common ones: No additional guests, no daytime visitors without written permission, no pets, smoking is allowed in designated outdoor areas, no parties, no illegal activities, abide by quiet hours, no excessive drinking or marijuana use.

 Are the units all separate buildings?

-All units are separate buildings except the Grand Fir Suite.
-The Grand Fir Suite is on the main and loft levels of the main building.
+The Micro-Cabins are separate buildings.
+The Silver Birch Room, The Mountain Alder Room, The Grand Fir Room, and The Grand Fir Suite are located on the main floor of the primary building.
 The host residence is located on the basement level.

 Can I have a campfire?
 Can I bring a propane fire?

 There is a shared campfire pit centrally located in the main yard area.
 Bringing a propane fire or BBQ is often an option depending on the forest fire risk but please call ahead.
 The firepit is closed during quiet hours 10pm to 8am.